Kluvens/CPP/01-intro-and-types.md

 * [abseil.io](https://abseil.io/) Good for looking up APIs and getting tips on how to use C++
 * [code.visualstudio.com](https://code.visualstudio.com/) Documentation on how to use the course editor

+C++ is not C!

+Valid C code is often valid C++ code, but good C is very different from good C++.

+## How C++ is compiled
+C++ is a compiled language, which means that its code must be translated into machine code before it can be executed.

+1. writing code
+2. compiling code: once having written code, we need to compile it.
+Compilation is the process of translating human-readable code into machine code that the computer can understand.
+3. linking code: when we compile a C++ program, it may use external libraries and other resources.
+These externeal resources need to be linked to our program before it can be executed.
+The linker is responsible for this task.
+4. executing code: the OS loads our program into memory and starts executing it.

 ## Basic Types

 ``` cpp